romkatv/powerlevel10k/README.md

 time (repeat 100 zsh -dfis <<< 'source ~/powerlevel10k/powerlevel10k.zsh-theme')
 ```

-On the same machine as in the [prompt benchmark](#is-it-really-fast) this results in 147 ms per
+On the same machine as in the [prompt benchmark](#is-it-really-fast) this results in 59.7 ms per
 invocation when executed in a small git repository (I used the `powerlevel10k` repo itself).
 For
-comparison, the same benchmark gives 170 ms for powerlevel9k/master and 505 ms for
+comparison, the same benchmark gives 171 ms for powerlevel9k/master and 505 ms for
 powerlevel9k/next.

-If your workflow requires that you open a terminal tab, type a command or two and close the tab,
+*Note: Powerlevel10k startup latency can be reduced by about 15% by compiling its source files with
-Powerlevel10k isn't the best choice.
-Powerlevel10k is optimized for long-lived ZSH sessions.
+`zcompile`.*

 ### Does Powerlevel10k always render exactly the same prompt as Powerlevel9k given the same config?